- Submission deadline: 15 January 2018 (12pm (noon) PST / 3pm EST)

 Logistics for LBW posters in the conference are as follows:

-This information will be provided closer to the conference date.
+More information will be provided closer to the conference date.
+See also the instructions for preparing the posters.

 After the Conference